• The dental laboratory will create a temporary denture for you based on the impression taken before you have all your remaining teeth removed.

 Are traditional dentures thinner than temporary dentures?

-Conventional dentures are often thinner than temporary dentures since they won't need to be adjusted as much due to initial bone remodeling.
+Conventional dentures are often thinner than temporary dentures, as they do not require as much adjustment due to initial bone remodeling.

 How long do immediate dentures last?

-Immediate dentures will only last six to eight months before a new permanent set must be made.
+Immediate dentures typically last six to eight months before a new, permanent set must be made.